-Management, under the direction of the Board of Directors of the Group is responsible for the management of financial risks.
-Its objective is to minimize the adverse impacts on the Group's financial performance due to the unpredictability of financial markets.
+Management, under the direction of the Board of Directors of the Group, is responsible for the management of financial risks.
+Its objective is to minimize the adverse impact on the Group's financial performance due to the unpredictability of financial markets.

-There were no changes in the Group's strategies and policies during the period.
+There were no changes in the Group's strategies and policies during 2023 and 2022.